Scott Smitelli

 I know what the immediate response to that is going to be.
 You can’t let users choose their own questions, because they’ll just set it to something like “Type the word bacon?” with an answer of, you guessed it, “bacon.”
 But you know what?
 If a user wants to be that stupid, just let them.
 Apple allowed me to be stupid by not warning me how important it was to remember the answers to my security questions.
 It’s only fair that they grant the other side a similar liberty.

 If I could leave you with a few nuggets of advice, they would go something like this: Don’t lose the answers to your Apple ID security questions.
 Set up a rescue email address.
-And don’t schedule an Apple customer support call on the day before Thanksgiving.
+And don’t schedule an Apple customer support call for the day before Thanksgiving.

-« Back to Article List
+« Back to Articles